weakish/docs-en/views/realtime-guide-beginner.md

 `OnTextMessageReceived` > `OnTypedMessageReceived` > `OnMessageReceived`

-Such design allows you to assign different operations to different layers.
+Such a design allows you to assign different operations to different layers.
 It works for other types of rich media messages as well.

 {{ docs.langSpecEnd('cs') }}